 An Interdisciplinary Online Journal

-Open Rivers: Rethinking the Mississippi is an interdisciplinary online journal that recognizes the Mississippi River as a space for timely and critical conversations about people, community, water, and place.
+Open Rivers: Rethinking Water, Place & Community is an interdisciplinary online journal that recognizes rivers in general, and the Mississippi River in particular, as space for timely and critical conversations about the intersections between biophysical systems and human systems.

-The project’s title, Open Rivers, speaks to its multi‐vocal and multi‐media nature (“open”), its attention to systems and components, stories and frameworks that make up the Mississippi River (“river” understood as a natural and human/cultural system), and to the genre of the work itself, a digital journal.
-Because of the inherent nature of rivers to disregard state and international borders, the title of our journal refers to more than just the Mississippi.
+The project’s title, Open Rivers, speaks to its multi‐vocal and multi‐media nature (“open”), its attention to systems and components, stories and frameworks that make up rivers (“river” understood as a natural and human/cultural system), and to the genre of the work itself, a digital journal.
+Because of the inherent nature of rivers to disregard state and international borders, the title of our journal refers to more than just one river.
 We welcome contributions and conversations relating to other rivers around the world, as well.

 This deliberately multi-vocal journal includes work from multiple perspectives, sources, and knowledge bases, including academic scholarship and community‐based knowledge.
 We therefore publish and review invited features and columns, encouraging a diverse set of voices as writers, editors, and reviewers.
 For each contribution, editors and members of the editorial board consider the claims a writer makes, whether the claims are supported (either by argument or amassing of appropriate evidence), and whether the claims are adequately clear and accessible to a wide audience, before accepting a submission for publication.
 A more traditional double‐blind peer review process is available for feature essays upon request.